Essential Oils Make and Take Guide with DIY Recipe Ideas

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-Make and take classes appeal to both new users as well as those that are currently using essential oils.
+Make and take classes appeal to both new users and those who are currently using essential oils.
 It is always fun to learn a new way to experience aromatherapy.
-At a DIY make and take class you provide the knowledge, essential oils, ingredients, and recipe supplies.
+At a DIY make and take class, you provide the knowledge, essential oils, ingredients, and recipe supplies.
 Your attendees will make the essential oil recipe or recipes you share so they can experience just how simple it is to add aromatherapy benefits into their daily lives.

 Before getting to the fun of WHAT to make, let's first look at the WHY and HOW to have a successful essential oils class.